 But wait, lets go back for a moment to discuss your pilgrim’s passport.
 This is absolutely essential and you can get one from any major church or cathedral on the first day of your walk.
 It is a small booklet with spaces for stamps.
 It will bear your name, where you are from and whether you are completing the Camino on foot, by bicycle or on horseback.
 There will be spaces for stamps.
 This book proves you are a pilgrim (not that you need to be travelling for religious reasons) and is your entry card to the albergues (you can’t stay without one).
 Each albergue has its own unique stamp and when you arrive in Santiago you present your full passport at the pilgrims office around the corner from the cathedral and you will be presented with your Compostela, the certificate which proves you have completed the pilgrimage.

-Another beauty of the Camino is that you can live on as little as 10 euros a day if you stay at the cheapest albergues and make use of their cooking facilities.
+Another beauty of the Camino de Santiago is that you can live on as little as 15 euros a day if you stay at the cheapest albergues and make use of their cooking facilities.
 Of course, that is doing it on the absolute cheap.
 Remember that you are in northern Spain away from the tourist hotspots which means prices are much lower than you would usually expect.
 You can buy fresh bread every morning from the local bakery for as little as 30 cents (about 20p) and cheap fillings from the supermarket.
-Then in the evenings you can buy a menu del dia, which generally includes bread, a choice of starter, a choice of main, a desert and a whole bottle of wine for around 8 euros.
-That is not an exaggeration and on the Camino you can be assured of huge helpings of soup and lentil stews with chorizo, absolutely perfect after a long days walk.
+Then in the evenings you can either make use of the albergues kitchens, or buy a menu del dia from a small selection of resturants, which generally includes bread, a choice of starter, a choice of main, a desert and a whole bottle of wine for around 10-15 euros.
+That is not an exaggeration and on the Camino de Santiago you can be assured of huge helpings of soup and lentil stews with chorizo, absolutely perfect after a long days walk.

-Of course, you can also live very comfortably on the Camino on a higher budget, with there being many large hotels in the cities and quaint, private bed and breakfasts along the way.
-Although, to be honest, I would suggest only staying at these as a treat as you will miss out on the evening interaction with your fellow walkers.
+Of course, you can also live very comfortably on the Camino on a higher budget, with there being many large fancier restaurants in the bigger cities along the route.

 What should I pack?